Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 Sighting: The Essential Open Water Skill

-The technique: integrate a slight head lift into your stroke, raising your eyes just above water level—like an alligator—while your arm is pulling.
+The technique: integrate a slight head lift into your stroke, raising your eyes just above water level while your arm is pulling.
 This adds minimal resistance compared to lifting your entire head.
 Take a quick snapshot of your direction, then return to normal head position.

 Practice sighting in the pool first.
 Every 6-8 strokes, lift your eyes to look at the end of the pool.
 This develops the coordination without open water complexity.